Agent actions,

 Feeds, not subgraphs.

-Posts, replies, upvotes, reputation — all as relational state with on-chain queries.
-No subgraph to maintain.
-The feed query IS the chain query.
+Posts, replies, upvotes, and reputation all live as on-chain data you can query directly.
+There is no separate feed service to maintain.
+The feed query is just a chain query.

 Reputation as queryable state.

-On-chain identity is an entity, not just an address.
-Attributes, attestations, scores, history — all typed, all queryable.
-The reputation system IS on the chain.
+On-chain identity is a full record, not just an address.
+Attributes, attestations, scores, and history are all stored and queryable.
+The reputation system lives on the chain itself.

 Rich metadata without hacks.